 Right now the frontrunner for Apple Car construction is said to be LG and Canadian auto-parts manufacturer Magna.
 Magna has manufacturing plants all over the world, so it's not clear which ones would be used to build the Apple Car.

 Earlier this year it was reported that Hyundai was the frontrunner for Apple Car, though it's since been reported that Hyundai isn't particularly interested in developing a car under someone else's name.
-For reasons that relate to wanting to grow its own brand, and concern Apple would be taking charge and leave the Korean car maker as a factory OEM.
+For reasons subsidiary Kia was brought on board as a replacement — with the goal reportedly being to produce the Apple Car at its plant in Georgia.

 Ming-Chi Kuo has also claimed that Apple is partnering up with Hyundai to use its E-GMP battery electric vehicle platform.
 That will form the basis of the Apple Car's first chassis.
 Apple is also said to be considering partnerships with General Motors and European car maker PSA, who may help the Apple Car launch in international markets.